Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ### Caroline McKeown

-I'd like to thank Caroline for her response to the enquiries I made to the NCSE.
+I'd like to thank Caroline for her response to the inquiries I made to the NCSE.

 <br>